d3fc/d3fc/examples/angular-example/README.md

 ### Measuring Tool

-the measuring tool needs to hav a snapping mode as currently the resolution of emasurement is dependant on how accurate the user is and also the zoom level of the chart.
+the measuring tool needs to have a snapping mode as currently the resolution of emasurement is dependant on how accurate the user is and also the zoom level of the chart.